fivearm/Phase_4_Project/README.md

 A real estate investment company has asked us to select the top five US zip codes to invest in.

 ## Data
 We examined more than 30,000 records from Zillow that included house prices across different zip codes from 1997-2021.
 We found additional data from Realtor.com that was used in the selection of the top 5 zip codes.
 The Zillow dataset contained 316 columns most of which were different dates from 1996 to 2021 with house prices in that zip code.
 We compressed the dataset into only 10 columns with the time becoming the index column and the values melting into a single column based on their zip code.
-The Realtor dataset included....
+To create the dataset used for zip code selection, the Zillow and Realtor.com datasets were merged on zip code and record dates.
+In order to select the zip codes that would yeild the largest ROI, we considered both market and housing characteristics.

  #### Data from Zillow [1](#sources)